mohammedsalemoff/Simple-HR-System/README.md

 2. Deductions
 3. Vacations

+The `Helper` class is used throughout the application to handle common tasks such as:

+* Reading user input
+* Validating input
+* Displaying error messages
+* Formatting console output

 After entering the data, the application displays the complete information for every employee.

 The user can then choose whether to run the application again or close it.